svott03/MLI/README.md

 make
 ```

 2. We require 2 source code files: model.py for training and prediction.py for prediction.
+Our source directory contains source code and data for testing purposes.

 - Update model.py to only output training results (txt).
 - Update predcition.py to only output prediction results (txt).